The EBITDA Illusion: Why DSOs Buy You at 5x and Trade at 14x (And How to Keep the Difference)

 The Arbitrage Gap

-Let’s translate this into hard numbers.
-A private practice generating $1 million in EBITDA is acquired at a 5x multiple.
-The acquirer bundles this practice into a larger entity valued at 12x.
-The original $1 million of EBITDA is now worth $12 million on paper.
+A private practice generating $1 million in EBITDA is acquired at 5x.
+The acquirer bundles it into an entity valued at 12x.
+The same $1 million of EBITDA is now worth $12 million on paper.
+Where did the extra $7 million go?

 This isn’t financial wizardry.
 It’s a calculated, repeatable process.
 They are buying your practice to dress up their portfolio for the next sale.
 The question is: will you let them do it on their terms, or yours?